New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 My first order cost me $31.74 and I saved $35.42.

-The Best deal was the bag of 3 whole chickens for $8.04- I spent last night cutting up chicken and deep frying 2 chickens for lunches and the excess bones are thrown in a bag for soup broth.
+The Best deal was the bag of 3 whole chickens for $8.04- I spent last night cutting up chicken and deep frying two chickens for lunches, and the excess bones are thrown in a bag for soup broth.

-Flashfood App Tip – set up the notifications so when new items are posted- you are notified so you can get the best deals fast.
+Flashfood App Tip – Set up notifications so that you are notified when new items are posted to get the best deals quickly.

 “I’m never doing a regular shopping trip again!”- Christine McLean